NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 - Configure theme and WebSocket URL as needed
 - Check "Enable intermediate results" and "Enable intermediate results by default" if you prefer to see all agent calls while the workflow runs

+**Note:** The custom modern UI (described above) provides better visualization embedding, domain-specific examples, and a more polished experience tailored for Asset Lifecycle Management workflows.

 ## Example Prompts

 Test the system with these prompts: